paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2001-06-01-a_new_medium_for_design.md

 This was one of the central reasons for the failure of Boo.com — an Internet only clothing retailer that became a casualty of the ‘dot com’ collapse.

+{% render 'figure'
-{% render 'quote' with 'From the day it launched technology was a problem for the online clothes retailer.
+  content: '> From the day it launched technology was a problem for the online clothes retailer.
 Originally it was supposed to launch in May 1999 but technical hitches delayed the unveiling.
 When Boo.com finally went live last November it’s ambitious technology was there for all to see — if they could be bothered to wait for it to download.'
   caption: 'Ward, 2000'
 %}